 “Mrs. Libertha Vivell, widow of the late Frank Vivell, aged 57 years 8 months 21 days died at her residence in this city yesterday.
 Mrs. Vivell is an old resident of this city having lived here over 30 years.
 Her living children are: Frank, Edward, Walter and Oscar of this city and Mrs. J. B. Hays of Woody.
 Her funeral will take place from the residence today.
 Services being conducted by Revs.
 M. A. Hewes and G. D. McCulloch.”

 Other than the above, little is known about Libertha.

 Records in the Greene County Courthouse show that Frank Vivell became a naturalized citizen on February 1, 1855.
 The book titled History Of Greene County relates that Frank owned a magnificent property in Carrollton, which was the finest residence in Greene County.
 This was written in 1879 and by reading the article it is clear Mr. Vivell was still alive at the time it was written.
 He would have only been 49 or 50 years old at the time of printing.
 See the Vivell photo album for copies.

 August 31 1881, John B. Schwary of St. Louis purchased the Vivell restaurant as reported in the August 31, 1911 Carrollton Patroit in the 30 years ago section.

 Information in the Greene County Historical Society files listed under the name of Frank Vivell, submitted by Ida Bridgewater of the O. H. Vivell Insurance Company, list the following information.
-“In the 1857 Plat of the Carrollton Square the F. Vivell bakery and Restaurant is shown on the north side of the square, two places east of the alley.”
+“In the 1857 Plat of the Carrollton Square the F. Vivell bakery and Restaurant is shown on the East side of the square, two places east of the alley.”